 Dan Auluk

-I have 25 years of experience of working with and for LGBTQ+ people and communities around emotional health and wellbeing support, from 121 mentoring and wellbeing work, group facilitation, training and workshops to reduce isolation and loneliness; in the charity sector, NHS and Universities.
+I have 25 years experience of working with and for LGBTQ+ people and communities around emotional health and wellbeing support, from 121 mentoring and wellbeing sessions, group facilitation, training and workshops to reduce isolation and loneliness; in the charity sector, NHS and Universities.

 Selected Exhibitions, Projects & Residencies